quozd/awesome-dotnet/README.md

 * [Wix Toolset](http://wixtoolset.org/) - The most powerful set of tools available to create your Windows installation experience
 * [Squirrel](https://github.com/squirrel/squirrel.windows) - Squirrel is both a set of tools and a library, to completely manage both installation and updating your Desktop Windows application.
+* [Chocolatey](https://github.com/chocolatey/choco) - like yum or apt-get, but for Windows.

 ## Internationalization